troyfontaine/ansible-container-linux-bootstrap/README.md

 ansible_python_interpreter=/home/core/bin/python
 ```

-This will configure ansible to use the python interpreter at `/home/core/bin/python` which will be created by the coreos-bootstrap role.
+This will configure ansible to use the python interpreter at `/home/core/bin/python` which will be created by the container-linux-bootstrap role.

 ## Bootstrap Playbook